The existence of a strongly polynomial time simplex algorithm for linear programs: Parametric KKT conditions

 (2) For every $v\in \varTheta_P$, $\Psi(v)$ is well defined such that $ \Psi(v) \subset \varTheta_D. $ \upshape

 \prof We only prove the first result.
 By Theorem \ref{weakd2}, for every $u\in \varTheta_D$, the problem (\ref{primaljihe1}) is solvable that $\Phi(u)$ is well defined.
-If $x^*(u)$ is an optimal solution of the problem (\ref{primaljihe1}) and if $v\in\Phi(u)$, then $x^*(u)$ is also an optimal solution of the problem (\ref{primaljihe4}).
+If $x^*(u)$ is an optimal solution of the problem (\ref{primaljihe1}) and if $v\in\Phi(u)$, then $x^*(u)$ is also an optimal solution of the problem (\ref{primaljihe2dual}).
 Then by Corollary \ref{xinzd1}, one has $\Phi(u) \subset \varTheta_P$. $\square$

-The set-valued mappings defined above play an important role in the development of strong duality theory and in the sensitivity analysis of conic linear optimization.
-As noted in the paper \cite{YLG20}, either the problem pair (\ref{primaljihe4}) and (\ref{primaljihe3}) or the problem pair (\ref{primaljihe1}) and (\ref{primaljihe2}) is almost dual under the set-valued mappings.
-The corresponding parametric KKT conditions are provided below.
+The set-valued mappings $\Phi$ and $\Psi$ play an important role in the development of strong duality theory and in the sensitivity analysis of conic linear optimization.
+An important and useful result is given in the paper \cite{YLG20,YLG22}.